| Headed Up the Porcupine River 21 March 2007- Porcupine River near the mouth of the Black River

 around Alaska during the Gold Rush Era (1900 to 1920) and the next decade.

-town is one of the hardest parts of our journey as the maze of trails run
+Then Earl guided us out of town.
+Typically, getting out oftown is one of the hardest parts of our journey as the maze of trails run

 every-which-way, and unless you know them well, you will take a wrong turn.